HandsOnDataViz/book/docs/HandsOnDataViz.md

 using your own file), so let’s load it from your computer.

 1. Under *Get data from: This computer*, click *Browse…* and select the file.
-Click Next.
+Click *Next*.
-2. Before you can start cleaning up data, OpenRefine allows you to make sure data is **parsed** properly.
+2. Before you can start cleaning up data, OpenRefine allows you to make sure data is *parsed* properly.
 In our case, parsing means the way the data is split into columns.
 Make sure OpenRefine assigned values to the right columns, or change setting in *Parse data as* block at the bottom of the page until it starts looking meaningful, like